-# Simple "hello world" pipeline definition example. api-version: 0.3.0 name: hello-world operators: - name: whalesay # The container property is the heart of the operator.
+# Simple "hello world" pipeline definition example. api-version: 0.4.0 orchestrator: Clara name: hello-world operators: - name: whalesay # The container property is the heart of the operator.
 Container images # contain the executable code which defines what the operator does. container: # The image container::property is the only required property in an # operator's definition.
 Without it, there is literally nothing to do. image: clara/examples/whalesay tag: latest command: ['sh', '-c', 'whalesay', 'hello world!']

-Above is your first look at a Clara Deploy SDK pipeline definition.
 Pipeline definitions use YAML as their domain specific language (DSL).
 YAML is widely used and supported, and most text editors and IDE support it without any need for third-party plug-ins.
 Each line of the definition declares a property, and the indention at the beginning of the line determines the scope of the property.

 Read Ansible’s YAML Basics for more information regarding YAML and a decent guide on how to read and write it.

 Now, let’s look closer at the definition itself and how Clara Deploy SDK interprets it.
 The first line of the definition is a comment.
 Comments begin with the hash (also known as number sign, pound sign, and/or octothorpe) character, and end with a new line character.
 Comments are ignored by Clara Deploy SDK’s definition interpreter, but are a great way to convey useful information to human readers of the definition (most often yourself months after the fact).